Home » Strength Training for Muay Thai: 5 Powerful Ways to Dominate in the Ring

 Muay Thai fighters face specific injury risks that strategic strength training can address.
 Shin conditioning, while important, often overshadows the need for comprehensive lower leg strength development.

 Calf raises, both seated and standing, strengthen the muscles that support the shin during impact.
 Single-leg stability exercises reduce ankle sprain risk while improving balance for high kicks.
 Hip flexor flexibility and strength become crucial for fighters who regularly throw high kicks.
+For equipment and exercises that enhance functional strength, check out this Hammer Strength functional trainer guide.

 90/90 hip stretches combined with hip flexor strengthening exercises address this common limitation.
 Rotator cuff health demands constant attention due to the repetitive nature of punching and clinch work.